 Yin and yang are two opposing forces in nature that are in everything, including the body.
-These forces co-exist, are mutually dependant and relative to each other.
-In Traditional Chinese Medicine theory, you cannot have yin without yang and vice versa.
+These forces co-exist, are mutually dependent and relative to each other.
+In Chinese medicine theory, you cannot have yin without yang and vice versa.
 Every person has both.
 But only when these forces are balanced can you expect good health and wellbeing.
 To give a basic example or interpretation of yin and yang, one could describe yin as water and fluids in the body, while yang represents heat and energy.
-The balancing of these two forces is fundamental for the body to work in harmony, and not be stressed or out of balance.
-Think of a plant, it needs both water and sun, in the right proportions to be healthy.
-Like plants, humans need a balance of water / fluids and heat / energy in the body…or things start to go wrong.

-The other fundamental theory is based on is the five element theory.
+The other fundamental theory Chinese medicine is based on is the five element theory.
 According to ancient Chinese wisdom, all things in the natural world are influenced by the Five Elements – Fire, Earth, Metal, Water and Wood.
 In the body, these elements correlate to organ pairs: Heart and Small Intestine, Pericardium and San Jiao (Fire), Spleen-Pancreas and Stomach (Earth), Lungs and Large Intestine (Metal), Kidney-Adrenal and Bladder (Water), and Liver and Gallbladder (Wood).

 The organs also correlate to different functions of the body.
-These have their own energy pathways – meridians – that usually circumnavigate the organ, connect to other structures of the body, and correlate to emotions and season.
+These organs also have their meridians (pathways) that usually circumnavigate the organ, connect to other structures of the body, and correlate to specific emotions and seasons.